 During my trip to the HoE in April, we started the greenhouse, planted potatoes and other veggies, finished the chicken fence, and installed a few gutters around the roof to recover rain water.

-At this point of the project, GHNI and our donors provide for the refugees' necessities, such as food, clothing, transport, medicine, and the maintenance of the centre.
-With much hope, we are working toward the self-sustainability aspect of the centre within a year.
+At this point of the project, GHNI and our donors provide for the refugees' necessities, such as food, clothing, transport, medicine, and the maintenance of the center.
+With much hope, we are working toward the self-sustainability aspect of the center within a year.
 With sufficient help, we are working to complete these few projects and continue our Transformational Community Development (TCD) training.

-We are grateful to all the donors and the GHNI team supporting this special location in the Middle East as a future training centre that houses innocent families that were abused and victimised.
+We are grateful to all the donors and the GHNI team supporting this special location in the Middle East as a future training center that houses innocent families that were abused and victimized.